Megacephalosaurus

 Megacephalosaurus (/ˌmɛɡəˈsɛfəloʊˈsɔːrəs/; "great-headed lizard") is an extinct genus of short-necked pliosaur that inhabited the Western Interior Seaway of North America about 94 to 93 million years ago during the Turonian stage of the Late Cretaceous, containing the single species M. eulerti.
 It is named after its large head, which is the largest of any plesiosaur in the continent and measures up to 1.75 m in length.
 Megacephalosaurus was one of the largest marine reptiles of its time with an estimated length of 6-9 m.
-Its long snout and consistently sized teeth suggest that it preferred a diet on smaller-sized prey.
+Its long snout and consistently sized teeth suggest that it preferred a diet of smaller-sized prey.

 Remains representing the pliosaur include two fossil skulls, three ribs, and a neural arch.
 The fossils have been found in deposits of the Carlile Shale and Greenhorn Limestone in Kansas and elsewhere in the midwestern United States.
 First discovered in 1950, they were originally thought to have been giant fossils of a closely related pliosaur known as Brachauchenius lucasi.
 But by 2013, paleontologists understood that such fossils belonged to a distinct animal.
 Megacephalosaurus was among the last known pliosaurs.

 Discovery and history

 Initial identification as Brachauchenius lucasi

 The first specimen of Megacephalosaurus was discovered by two teenage brothers named Frank and Robert Jennrich while collecting fossil shark teeth near Fairport, Kansas.
 The skull was found bottom-side up and completely crushed into a thin layer.
 Recognizing the significance of their discovery, the brothers corresponded with paleontologist George F. Sternberg and led him to the fossil during the fall of 1950.
 Sternberg identified the locality to likely be either the Greenhorn Limestone or Graneros Shale with nearby fossils including that of a Xiphactinus.
 The three men, with the help of a local cow-herder named Jim Rouse, excavated the skull by late October of the same year.
 The land on which the fossil was found was owned by Otto C. Eulert (making the fossil his property), who subsequently donated the specimen to the Sternberg Museum of Natural History.
 This specimen was cataloged as FHSM VP-321.
 Sternberg wrote to Eulert on November 2, 1950, that he initially thought the fossil belonged to a large mosasaur.
 However, he quickly changed his identification to that of a plesiosaur.
 After conferring with Samuel Paul Welles of UC Berkeley and other paleontologists during the 1950 Society of Vertebrate Paleontology meeting in Albuquerque, New Mexico, Sternberg identified FHSM VP-321 as the Late Cretaceous pliosaur Brachauchenius lucasi.
 Although additional associated fossils of the specimen were recovered during its excavation, Sternberg had the skull and left lower jaw embedded on a mount of plaster and displayed it in the museum's public exhibits by 1951.

+The identification of the supposed Brachauchenuis lucasi skull that is FHSM VP-321 was unquestioned for decades.
+Even a study done in 1996 on the mounted skull identified it as such as the diagnostic features of the dorsal sides of the skull, which was the only parts of the skull visible, were still characteristic of B. lucasi.